sabeelmansuri/Bioinformatics-Crash-Course/2_LinuxTerminal.md

 **Windows:** Open putty, paste ```ec2-3-16-81-18.us-east-2.compute.amazonaws.com``` into the Host Name section and select port 22 and SSH on that same page.
 Type any name of your choice under Saved Sessions and click the Save icon on the right.
 Now, press Open and type your username and password when prompted.

+Password: ubic2019 .
+Unless you had an account last year, in which case it is the password you made.

 ### Your First Commands

 1. Discover your identity.
 Type `whoami` into the window that just opened up and hit `enter`.
 And just like that you're talking